JasonSanford/geojson-validation-template/README.md

 ### Continuous Integration

-To help with continuous deployment things like [Travis CI](https://travis-ci.org/), the process exits with a status of `0` if all items are valid and `1` if one or more items aren't.
+To help with continuous integration things like [Travis CI](https://travis-ci.org/), the process exits with a status of `0` if all items are valid and `1` if one or more items aren't.